 Employees are required to submit to a drug and/or alcohol test as a result of a post-accident, reasonable suspicion, random, or follow-up incident as prescribed under the DOT regulations.
 Failure to appear at the medical collection facility within a reasonable time after being notified of the need for testing or failure to remain at the facility until testing has been completed, being uncooperative with medical collection personnel, failure to provide an adequate specimen for testing, or leaving the scene of an accident without justifiable cause are examples of a refusal to test.
-In the event that an individual refuses to submit to a drug and/or alcohol test, the test shall be deemed a violation of the FTA regulations and the individual shall be removed from performing a safety-sensitive duties and subject to disciplinary action as discussed below.
+In the event that an individual refuses to test submit to a drug and/or alcohol test, the test shall be deemed a violation of the FTA regulations and the individual shall be removed from performing a safety-sensitive duties and subject to disciplinary action as discussed below.

-An employee has refused to submit to a drug and/or alcohol test under any of the following situations:
+Refusing to submit to an alcohol or controlled substances test means that the employee An employee has refused to submit to a drug and/or alcohol test under any of the following situations: